-It helps to understand where you may trip up and to work on those hurdles in a compassionate way.
+It helps to understand where you may trip up and here are 7 tips on how you can work on those hurdles in a compassionate way.

 Who knows, you may work more effectively when you don’t have someone looking over your shoulder all the time.
 So if you are feeling a lack of motivation, be kind to yourself.
 Understand that this feeling is natural, particularly at a time when the world seems to be falling apart and our interaction with others is limited to phone and laptop screens.
 Work out what is hindering you and maybe you will even find out more about yourself—both professionally and personally—in the process.

 Follow Welcome to the Jungle on Facebook and subscribe to our newsletter to receive our best articles.

 What remote workers can teach us about employee engagement

 Studies show that a sense of purpose increases employee engagement.
 But does that purpose need to be found in the office?

 What if our search for meaning at work is meaningless?

 Welcome to the Jungle's psychology of work expert asks if corporate promises of meaning are merely pseudo-deep bullshit...